floroz/blog-posts/create-a-custom-rule-remark/create-a-custom-rule-remark.md

 }
 ```

-Now let's create a `doc.md`, the markdown file we want to lint:
+Let's create a `doc.md`, the markdown file we want to lint:

 ```md
 ## Best pets! <3